-Should there be any dispute between the Council and one or more of its members, before resorting to legal proceedings, the parties agree to designate, within a period of two months, a committee of three members of the Council.
-Each party will designate one member and the two members thus designated will then designate the third member.
-This committee will act as a mediator, aiming to reconcile the viewpoints of the parties concerned.
-They will pronounce a majority opinion within three months of being designated.
+Should there be any dispute between the Council and one or more of its members, before resorting to legal proceedings, the parties concerned are bound to submit the dispute to the President, who, within a period of two months, will designate three members of the Council to act as mediators, aiming to reconcile the viewpoints of the parties concerned.
+They will pronounce a majority opinion within three months of being designated..